Do I

 entirety?

-you to hold any kind of property in tenancy by the entirety—
+you to hold any kind of property in tenancy by the entirety—not just

 real estate.
 Thus, if tenancy by the